Management of Dry Eye & Content Lens Retention Certificate

 The new CET-accredited programme will focus on clinical skills for Ocular Surface Health (OSH) and Dry Eye, allowing BCLA members to gain CET points while working towards a Dry Eye certificate or a higher level to lead to a BCLA Fellowship.

 The issue of Dry Eye formed a cornerstone of the education segment of the 2017 BCLA Conference held in Liverpool, where a ‘Dry Eye Symposium’ allowed clinicians to gain credits towards the certificate, as well as numerous workshops to mark the start of this programme.

 A BCLA Dry Eye Certificate will be issued on successful completion of the course.
 The certificate can be achieved by any optometrist or CLO who attains six credits and a final OSCE style examination.

-The six credits are available from five online modules and one relevant Dry Eye or OSH workshop, peer review or lecture (GOC approved validated with CE number).
-This certificate will need to be renewed every four years.
+The six credits are available from five online modules and one relevant Dry Eye or OSH workshop or peer review (GOC approved validated with CE number).
+This certificate will need to be renewed every three years.